FOR2083/PublicTransportNetworks/Grid_5x5/Input/ReadMe.md

 The  data is provided in the following formats:
   - Folder LimTim:  text-format
-  - Dolder Spreadsheet: .xls Format
+  - Folder Spreadsheet: .xls Format
   - Folder VISUM:  text-format and binary-format (version file)